AdamSobieski/Narratology/README.md

 With respect to processing concurrent happenings, depending upon the nature of the type of input, one input object instance could describe multiple happenings simultaneously.

-More specifically, Events from different story threads could be interwoven together and presented to a system serially.
+More specifically, events from different story threads could be interwoven together and presented to a system sequentially.

 Alternatively, a system could have multiple incremental interpreters and comprehenders, one per cognitive executive task, and could task-switch between these when story threads switched in a narration.